Leander Paes Biography

-Birthday: June 17, 1973
+Birthday: June 17, 1973 (Gemini)

-Born in: Kolkata, India
+Born In: Kolkata, West Bengal, India

 The oldest man to have won a Glad Slam title, Leander Paes is an Indian professional tennis player considered to be among the best contemporary doubles players of the game.
 Over his career he has won eight doubles and six mixed doubles Grand Slam titles.
 Starting from 1992, he has competed in six consecutive Olympic Games thus making him the only Indian so far to have achieved this honour.
 Born into a family of sportspersons, it is no surprise that young Leander took to sports from an early age.
 He was just five when he started playing tennis and was coached at the Britannia Amritraj Tennis Academy which played a major role in developing him into the sportsman he ultimately became.
 His first big win came when he won the Wimbledon Junior title to become the No.1 in junior world ranking.
 From there started the stellar professional journey of this talented player as he went on to clinch one prestigious title after another.
 Paes has been honored by the Government of India with numerous awards for his contributions to sport.
 The tennis legend has also been in limelight for controversies regarding his personal life.